TensorSpeech/TensorFlowASR/examples/conformer/README.md

 ## Results on LibriSpeech 100h

-LibriSpeech 100h Conformer is trained with [config](./pretrained/librispeech-100h/libri-clean-100.yml) in 19 hours.
+LibriSpeech 100h Conformer is trained with [config](./pretrained/librispeech-100h/libri-clean-100.yml) in 19 hours using RTX 2080Ti 11GB.

 **Transducer Loss**